mrdbourke/tensorflow-deep-learning/README.md

-# Zero to Mastery Deep Learning with TensorFlow (coming VERY soon, stay tuned for updates)
+# Zero to Mastery Deep Learning with TensorFlow
 All of the course materials for the [Zero to Mastery](https://zerotomastery.io/) Deep Learning with TensorFlow course.

 This course will teach you foundations of deep learning and TensorFlow as well as prepare you to pass the TensorFlow Developer Certification exam (optional).